The Best Father's Day Deals on AirPods, MacBooks, iPads, Sonos Speakers, and More

 Note: MacRumors is an affiliate partner with some of these vendors.
 When you click a link and make a purchase, we may receive a small payment, which helps us keep the site running.

+These sales include discounts on AirPods, iPads, MacBooks, Sonos speakers, and other products.
 All of the deals listed in this article have already begun, and most of them will last until Sunday, June 16, unless otherwise stated.
-With eight days to go until Father's Day, most orders placed today should make it in time for the 16th.

 Best Father's Day Deals